 - The black-white disparity in arrest rates for forcible rape peaked in 1981, when the black rate was almost eight times the white rate.
-In 2010, the black rate was less than three times higher than the white rate.
+In 2011, the black rate was about 2.5 times higher than the white rate.

 - The small number of arrests of American Indian and Asian juveniles for forcible rape make trends for these groups difficult to interpret.
 The Asian rate for forcible rape appears to have remained relatively constant during the 1980s and 1990s and far below the rates of the other races.
 The data for American Indians, however, shows large annual swings; this is attributable at least in part to the small number of arrests reported each year.